 Then, I got short of breath, panicked.
-The awkward silence was bellowing inside of me.
+The awkward silence was bellowing.
 We were face to face, locked in a gaze that was heavy with interest from my side and perceived (mine) slight interest from his side.
 At that point, I just slid my hand out of his manly grasp and stepped back.
 He smiled.
 I smiled.
 That was it.

 I ran back, breathless, atwitter, exhilarated.
 I was a mini-celebrity within my group.
 Then the questions came: what were his eyes like?
 How did his skin feel?
 How close were you to his face?
 How did he smell?

 TOFOG was slated to play in about a half hour so we refueled with a variety of spirits: gin, vodka, whiskey.
-And of course, my mediocre house chardonnay – sadly, un-buttery.
+And of course, my mediocre house chardonnay – quite un-buttery.

 The place filled up pretty quickly around show time.
 We stretched our necks to see Danny DeVito and Kim Basinger at those hallowed reserved tables.
 I did get a glimpse of the shine atop Danny’s cue ball, bald head.

 Kim was nowhere to be seen.
 Then the lights dimmed…and the crowd cheered.
 Russell and band were about to hit the stage.

 All eyes were on Russell.

 Our valiant group had managed to work out way through the crowd to be on the front row.
 I was just left of the microphone and pressed up against the stage.
-My wine glass sat precariously, threatening to tip over, at the very edge.
+My wine glass sat precariously, threatening to tip over, at the very edge of it.

 TOFOG started their set with an all-time favorite, one with jaunty, jangly guitars and lyrics about crossing a river.
 Russell then sang about heartbreak, lost love – each with a pained look, expressed through his eyebrows and furrowed forehead a la James Dean.

-I had imbibed a few more chardonnays so I was feeling a bit daring, even more so than I had been when I met Russell.
+I had thrown back a few more chardonnays so I was feeling a bit daring, even more so than I had been when I met Russell.

 I was eye-level with the stage…and Russell’s feet…and Russell’s feet were bare.
 I could see the hair on his toes.